Dental hygienists are specially trained to work with the dentist to give care to patients. At Brickfields Dental Care we have four Hygienists.

 This is what the training of the hygienist is all about.
 Carefully removing the hard deposits of tartar (or ‘calculus’) that build up on the teeth and teaching you how to prevent them coming back, will go a long way towards slowing the progress of gum disease.

-By talking to you about your diet, and recommending other preventive measures, the hygienist can help you keep to a routine that will slow down the rate at which your teeth decay.
+By talking to you about your diet, and recommending other preventative measures, the hygienist can help you keep to a routine that will slow down the rate at which your teeth decay.
 Regular visits and advice will help build your confidence in keeping your mouth healthy.

 Adults who have a lot of decay can benefit from having fluoride applied.
 They can also have anti-bacterial gels and solutions applied under the gum to kill the bacteria causing gum disease.